PowerGridModel/.github/CONTRIBUTING.md

 * [GitHub UI automatic signoff capabilities via custom plugin]( https://github.com/scottrigby/dco-gh-ui ) for adding the signoff automatically to commits made with the GitHub browser UI
 * Additionally, it is possible to use shell scripting to automatically apply the sign-off.
 For an example for bash to be put into a .bashrc file, see [here](https://wiki.lfenergy.org/display/HOME/Contribution+and+Compliance+Guidelines).
 * Alternatively, you can add `prepare-commit-msg hook` in .git/hooks directory.
 For an example, see [here](https://github.com/Samsung/ONE-vscode/wiki/ONE-vscode-Developer's-Certificate-of-Origin).

+Note: this differs from [verified commits](#commit-signature-verification), because DCO is a legally binding signoff (similar to the "I have read the terms and conditions" checkbox you may find elsewhere), while [verified commits](#commit-signature-verification) use a cryptographic signature for security purposes.

 ## Automated workflow review process